chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

    .. note:: If using the Chef extension in an ARM template, it is recommended that you base64 encode your validation key and set this option to ``base64encoded``

 ``bootstrap_version``
-   The version of chef-client that will be installed on the system. **linux only**
+   The version of Chef Infra Client that will be installed on the system. **linux only**

    .. note:: Due to constraints in Azure, the ``bootstrap_version`` option is only available on the ``LinuxChefClient`` extension.